 National Association on Mental Illness (NAMI) Michigan - Kevin Fischer, Executive Director

 Kevin Fischer has served as the Executive Director for Michigan's NAMI Organization for the past six years.
-Fischer provies direction and leadership toward the achievement of the organization's mission, philosophy, strategy, annual goals and objectives.
+Fischer provides direction and leadership toward the achievement of the organization's mission, philosophy, strategy, annual goals and objectives.
 NAMI Michigan and its affiliates are dedicated to the improvement of the quality of life for persons, families, and others, who are affected by mental illness, including children with serious emotional disorders, through support, education, advocacy and research.

 University of Massachusetts – David Smelson, PsyD, Vice-Chair of Clinical Research, Department of Psychiatry – Division of Addiction Psychiatry